Michelle Jeong

 Navigating life transitions, relationships, and chosen family

-Outside of counselling, my forest-gremlin soul finds joy in green spaces, cooking with loved ones, tending to my balcony garden (and lemon tree Lenny), and snuggling with my two mini poodles.
+Outside of counselling, my forest-gremlin soul finds joy in green spaces, baking and cooking with loved ones, tending to my balcony garden (and lemon tree Lenny), and snuggling with my two mini poodles.

 Image Description: Michelle is centered in the photo, smiling with her teeth at the camera.
 She has long wavy dark hair and wears round glasses.
 She is dressed in an olive green button-up shirt over a white dress with a colorful floral and cherry print.
 The background is filled with greenery.